jdoleary/Spellmasons/TasksCurrent.md

   - stash: "protection stackable"
 - Question for Brad: Do you like charge and should it trigger pickups when it moves you?
   - Bug: Charge doesn't play well with AOE

-## Tasks

-- Add obstacles to spell effect?
-So freeze can freeze lava?
-- Freezing lava should let you walk over it (casts should work on obstacles)

 ## bugs